thisisdhaas/sampleclean/amt_server/README.md

     > {"status":"wrong"}

-    means the format is incorrect, may be attributed to wrong format of the content field or miss of other important fields.
+    means the format is incorrect, may be attributed to the wrong format of the content field or omissions of other important fields.

 * Send the results to the callback URL(**POST** method):